-By the way, if you are interested in a deeper look into how the European Patent Office examines software-related inventions, this 30-minute video gives a concise overview of the “two hurdle” approach with lots of examples.
+By the way, if you are interested in a deeper look into how the European Patent Office examines software-related inventions, this article provides some more details thereon.

 The appellant further argued that the claimed method provided more reliable and objective results than manual classification which was not contested by the Board.
 However, the Board stated that the mere fact that an algorithm leads to reproducible results does not imply that it makes a technical contribution:

 5.6 The Board does not contest that the claimed classification method may provide reliable and objective results, but this is an inherent property of deterministic algorithms.
 The mere fact that an algorithm leads to reproducible results does not imply that it makes a technical contribution.